10 Activity Centered Design Example Situations

 It prevents thinking about the limitations or situations that a user may have.

-This allows for the item being created to be goal-oriented towards completing tasks.
+This allows for the item being created to be goal-oriented toward completing tasks.

 The ACD concept is just one of several design perspectives that can be adopted into a design, but ACD itself is a model, not a process.